 - 5.1.
 The school's main buildings are DDA compliant. - 5.2.
 The school has a toilet adapted for disabled users. - 5.3.
 The school has 2 disabled parking bays. - 5.4.
 The school is on one level, with the exception of 3 steps in our Performing Arts area, however there are ramps to bypass these.
 A ramp has been fitted to one doorway to allow easy access to the main corridor.
 The Physical Disabilities team are invited in to do a site assessment in specific classrooms for children with identified physical needs and any recommendations are then implemented.
-Advice is also taken for specific pupils from Occupational Therapy and Physiotherapy professionals. - 5.6.
+Advice is also taken for specific pupils from Occupational Therapy and Physiotherapy professionals.

+- 5.6.
 The school has an electronic signing in system and visitors to the school can only access the site via electronic external gates. - 5.7.
 We have the "Acorn Centre" on site which is a designated space to support our pupils and their families.
 This space includes a Family Room, a Sensory/Therapy Room and a main room with a kitchen area and access to a secure outside space.
-Our Acorn Centre is used to provide parental courses, 1:1 and group therapy sessions, Breakfast Club meetings with parents and professionals and our "Aviary" lunch time nurture club (this has been put on hold during social distancing measures but the process is being mirrored in year groups where required).
+Our Acorn Centre is used to provide parental courses, 1:1 and group therapy sessions, Breakfast Club meetings with parents and professionals.
+5.8 We currently have our 'Welly Warriors' group which is an SEMH intervention.
+It focuses on developing social interaction and emotional literacy.
+This is assessed and supported through the use of ELSA.
+It is